-- We offer a stimulating environment in which students can develop the intellectual and professional edge needed for working with 21st century society, and in which our staff work on outward-facing, innovative and cross-disciplinary research. - Our course is student-focused and research-informed.
-It offers students the opportunity to work closely with staff on current, real-world projects and collaborations.
+environment in which students can develop the intellectual and professional edge needed for working with 21st century society, and in which our staff work on outward-facing, innovative and cross-disciplinary research. • Our course is student-focused and research-informed.
+It offers students the opportunity to work closely with staff on current, real-world projects and collaborations. • Our class sizes are smaller compared with some universities, so you have closer and more personal support and guidance from our staff.